Chart icon: chart user instructionsUsing our interactive charts

 Data structure

 Intake information, including key variables such as test material (what was tested, generally divided into the drug itself before use or something holding residue from use), form (e.g., pill versus powder), and what the item was sold as, are recorded in one dataset with one row per submission.
 Confirmatory testing results arrive with one row per substance results.
-A given sample can have many substance results: Fentanyls, for example, often have multiple identified substances due to incomplete synthesis of fentanyl itself, so the results might indicate fentanyl specifically, one or more fentanyl analogues (e.g., para-fluorofentanyl), and one or more precursors (chemicals involved in the synthesis, which may or may not be psychoactive, such as 1-phenethyl-4-propionyloxypiperidine), in addition to any modifying agents (e.g., acetaminophen or xylazine) or bulking agents (e.g., sugars).
+A given sample can have many substance results: Samples sold as fentanyl or fentanyl analogues (also known as “fentalogs”), for example, often have multiple identified substances due to incomplete or imperfect synthesis of the target substance, so the results might indicate fentanyl specifically, one or more fentanyl analogues (e.g., para-fluorofentanyl), and one or more chemical precursors (chemicals involved in the synthesis, which are unlikely to be substantially psychoactive, such as 1-phenethyl-4-propionyloxypiperidine), in addition to any modifying agents (e.g., acetaminophen or xylazine) or bulking agents (e.g., sugars).
 In order to analyze sample results, these substances need to be coded to drug categories of interest and the data flattened to one row per submission.

 Drug coding